Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 Null safety is enforced by having two type universes: _nullable_ (with nullable types $T?$) and _non-nullable_ (with non-nullable types $T!!$).
 A value of any non-nullable type cannot contain `null`, meaning all operations within the non-nullable type universe are safe w.r.t. empty values, i.e., should never result in a runtime error caused by `null`.

-Implicit conversions between types in Kotlin are limited to safe upcasts w.r.t. subtyping, meaning all other (unsafe) conversions must be explicit, done via either a conversion function or an [explicit cast][Cast expression].
+Implicit conversions between types in Kotlin are limited to safe upcasts w.r.t. subtyping, meaning all other (unsafe) conversions must be explicit, done via either a conversion function or an [explicit cast][Cast expressions].
 However, Kotlin also supports smart casts --- a special kind of implicit conversions which are safe w.r.t. program control- and data-flow, which are covered in more detail [here][Smart casts].

 The unified supertype type for all types in Kotlin is $\AnyQ$, a [nullable][Nullable types] version of [$\Any$][`kotlin.Any`].